Getting to Know Your Blockouts (‘Request’ Mode):

 Rolling Blockout:

-In this configuration, you would have a 30-minute rolling blockout that would continue to 'roll' until you turned it off.
+In this configuration, you would have a 30-minute rolling blockout that would continue to ''roll'' until you turn it off.

 Here's How to Do It:

-3 - Choose the rolling blockout time by clicking on the empty field and typing in the desired time (in this case 30 minutes).
+- Choose the Rolling Blockout time by clicking on the empty field and typing in the desired time (in this case 30 minutes).

-To put this into context, imagine you have a 30-minute rolling blockout on.
-If a customer arrives at your booking system at 7pm, the earliest they can book is 7.30pm.
-(This will vary depending on your interval timeslot and any other blockouts).
+To put this in context, imagine you have a 30-minute Rolling Blockout on.
+If a customer arrives at your booking system at 7 pm, the earliest they can book is 7.30 pm (this will vary depending on your interval time slot and any other blockouts)

 Instant Blockout:

-‘Session blackouts are ideal for restricting bookings to specific times, such as 5pm, 7pm and 8pm.
-The previous article contains a more detailed explanation of ‘Session Blockouts’.
-(Insert Shea Butter paste here.)
+Scheduled Instant Blockouts are ideal for restricting bookings to specific times, such as 5:00 PM, 7:00 PM and 8:00 PM.
+The previous article contains a more detailed explanation of Scheduled Instant Blockouts.
 Keep an eye on your booking intervals.
 When your booking intervals are 15 minutes, session times work best.

 Single/Full-day Blockouts: